 For Evergreen Graduate Students: Work for SPP

 SPP’s conservation and education programs are run by Graduate Research Assistants, student-staff from The Evergreen State College.
-Each of these positions coordinates an in-prison program raising frogs or butterflies, presenting lectures, growing prairie plants, and acting as a point of contact for all program partners.
+Each of these positions coordinates an in-prison program raising frogs or butterflies, presenting lectures or an environmental curriculum, growing prairie plants, and acting as a point of contact for all program partners.
 Their contributions have made our conservation and education programs possible, and their energies and innovations have brought many benefits to SPP.
 We support their professional development, research, and study programs to enrich their experience with SPP, and celebrate their impressive accomplishments.
 Check our staff page for current and past Graduate Research Assistants.